bcongdon/awesome-lightning-network/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Run `doctoc` on the repo to generate an updated table-of-contents (if adding a new section)
+- Run `doctoc README.md` on the repo to generate an updated table-of-contents (if adding a new section)
     - Doctoc can be found [here](https://github.com/thlorenz/doctoc).
 - Ensure that any suggestions are directly related to the Lightning Network